fengalin/raspdac-on-osmc/README.md

 ```

 #### <a name='ir_keys'></a>Assign names to keys to control Kodi
-In order to ease the intagration with Kodi, it is a good idea to choose key
+In order to ease the integration with Kodi, it is a good idea to choose key
 names that will produce the expected result out of the box.

 Here are the ones I used and which allow controlling kodi to a large extent: